lukazu25/dotfiles/MANGOWC/README.md

 }
 ```

-Then enable MangoWC in your `configuration.nix`:
+Then enable MangoWC in your `configuration.nix`

 ```
 { config, pkgs, ... }: